Save 20% off your first order with code: WELCOME

 Topical Application (Creams or Lotions)

 Its effects are localized and typically last for a few hours.
-CBD applied topically is unlikely to be detectable in urine or blood tests, as it does not enter the bloodstream in significant amount of time.
+CBD applied topically is unlikely to be detectable in urine or blood tests, as it does not enter the bloodstream in a significant amount of time.

 Sublingual Administration (Tinctures or Sprays)

-Sublingual CBD typically reaches its peak concentration within 15 to 30 minutes, and the effects may last for 4 to 6 hours.
+Sublingual CBD typically reaches its peak concentration within 15 to 30 minutes, and the effects of CBD may last for 4 to 6 hours.
 CBD that is administered sublingually may be detectable in urine for up to 3 days to a week, depending on the dosage and frequency of use.

 Frequency of Use